menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

       * **Overwrite existing zones**: If a zone with the same name exists on any other DNS service included in the xDNS profile, its records will be overwritten with the record data from the zone instance being added to the xDNS profile.
       * **Merge records**: If a zone with the same name exists on any secondary service, its contents will be merged with the contents of the zone on the primary service.

 * **Servers**: At least two DNS services must be added to the profile.
 Each service can also be configured to reject external changes.
-This means changes to record data made on one service outside of Micetro will not be replicated by xDNS to other services.
+This means changes to record data made on one service outside Micetro will not be replicated by xDNS to other services.

 .. image:: ../../images/create-xdns-profile.png
   :width: 60%